semsyekeler/hardware-hacking-terrapad1062/docs/en/3_Software_and_Optimization.md

 *   **Critical Touchscreen Issue in Chromium-Based Browsers and Its Solution:**
     *   **Problem:** In browsers like Chrome and Brave, when tapping the "open new tab" (+) button, the system would misinterpret the precise location of the touch and act as if the adjacent "close tab" (X) button was pressed.
     *   **Solution:** To overcome this issue, instead of just tapping the button, you need to **press and hold briefly with each click**.
 This small delay gives the system enough time to correctly register the proper location.
+### Virtual Touchpad for Fine Control
+*   **Problem:** A touchscreen can sometimes be inadequate for fine-tuned tasks that require a mouse, like clicking small buttons or selecting text precisely.
+*   **Solution:** Windows 10 offers a built-in solution.
+Right-click the taskbar and enable the **"Show touchpad button"** option.
+This adds a touchpad icon to your taskbar.
+When clicked, it opens a virtual touchpad that you can move anywhere on the screen, allowing you to control the mouse cursor with precision using your finger.
 Thanks to this software and these optimizations, the tablet was transformed into a full-fledged portable Windows system, overcoming all the disadvantages imposed by its hardware.

 ---